aleksanderbies/android-space-invaders-game/README.md

 # Space Invaders game for Android mobile devices

 Space Invaders is an arcade game for Android mobile phones, tablets etc. It was implemented in Java using Android Studio.
-Player control the spaceship by touch the left side of the screen and shoot down enemies spaceships by touching the right side of the screen.
-If the player shoot down the enemy spaceship, he gets one additional point, if the enemy spaceship crosses the screen area, two points are deducted from the player as a penalty.
+Player control the spaceship by touch the left side of the screen and shoot down enemies spaceships by touching the right side of the screen. <br /> If the player shoot down the enemy spaceship, he gets one additional point, if the enemy spaceship crosses the screen area, two points are deducted from the player as a penalty.
 If player's spaceship run into enemy spaceship it is game over.
 The best score is saved and displayed on main activity sceen.

 ## Some sceenshots from the game